alfenne/CODMW2019-LIVESTATS/README.md

 ### Usage

-1) Change the global variable on line 9 in flaskServer.py to your gamertag
+1) Change the global variable on line 9 in flaskServer.py to your gamertag.
 My gamertag is 'import winner', sorry if this is confusing given the context

 2) Display this application in any way you'd like